andrewash/Grunty/README.md

 # Grunty
-A moose-themed twitter clone I completed for a sample project
+A moose-themed twitter clone I completed as a code sample